Simon, The Man-Made Leviathan

 “You don’t have a smidge of regret, do you?”

-The man had the audacity to look at Simon like he was an idiot.
+The man had the audacity to look at Simon as if he were an idiot.
 “Why should I regret anything?”

 “Because if you don’t show any regret, I’ll kill you.”
 The man froze at the words.
 “So listen well.
 You’re a great healer, one that’s hard to come by.
-But you can certainly lower your prices a bit.
+However, you can certainly lower your prices slightly.
 You certainly don’t charge a normal person this much with an injury.”

 “Don’t hurt me.”

-Simon glanced at the unconscious woman on the ground, then back to the Healer.
-“I won’t.
-As long as we can come to an agreement.
+Simon glanced at the unconscious woman on the ground, then back at the Healer.
+“I won’t as long as we can come to an agreement.
 If not, you’ll end up worse than her.
-I’d be happy to show you want I can do thanks to this eye.”
+I’d be happy to show you what I can do thanks to this eye.”
 The man gulped as he finally seemed to notice the Golden Eye of War.

-It took time, some minor threats, and a bit of haggling, but Simon was able to convince the good healer to lower his prices.
+It took time, some minor threats, and a bit of haggling, but Simon was able to convince the good Healer to lower his prices.
 And if anyone asked, he would simply tell them he found the Light or some other bull.
-Simon was sure his poster would be up by the end of the morning.
+Simon, however, was sure his poster would be hanging up by mid-morning at the latest.

 “It’s been a pleasure doing business with you.”
 He glanced at the woman on the floor.
 “Now, I think it’s time to get working on your assistant.
 No?
 I mean, isn’t your wife supposed to be home in the morning?”